ghostiek/Data-Scientist-Technical-Interviews/README.md

-# InterviewProjects
+# Interview Projects
-Repo of all Interview Projects I completed
+Archive of all Technical Interviews I completed.